 In the example above, the process under study is the motion of a massive particle.
-In this respect, the process corresponds to a one-dimensional manifold which is a curve in a higher dimensional space-time.
+In this respect, the process corresponds to a one-dimensional manifold that is a curve in a higher dimensional space-time.
 It seems that the relationships of the points along the curve, in particular, the ordering of the points and their relative measures, should be something about the curve (the process under study).
 Thus, various observers should be able to find a consistent way to understand the curve and its properties.
 Therefore, the description of the curve should be independent of the choices an observer can make in order to describe the curve.
 In particular, the choice of parametrization of the curve should be irrelevant to the understanding of the corresponding process.
-Thus, a \textit{\bf reparametrization invariant formulation} would be the corresponding symmetry that the description should obey.
-While a model build on $L_{1}$ above do obey such symmetry, its quadratic version based on $L_2$ does not seem to obey it even-though the corresponding Euler-Lagrange equations are equivalent.
-Even more, the Euler-Lagrange equation does obey parametrization-rescaling symmetry that is easily seen when the Lagrangian is a homogenous function of the velocity (see below).
+Thus, a reparametrization invariant formulation would be the corresponding symmetry that the description should obey.
+While a model built on $L_{1}$ above does obey such symmetry, its quadratic version based on $L_2$ does not seem to obey it, even though the corresponding Euler--Lagrange equations are equivalent.
+Even more, the Euler--Lagrange equation does obey parametrization-rescaling symmetry that is easily seen when the Lagrangian is a homogeneous function of the velocity (see below).
 A way to resolve this puzzle is to recognize that $L_2$ can be viewed as a reparametrization invariant Lagrangian in a particular fixed gauge \cite{Green1987book}:

 Here $e$ is an auxiliary field that makes the action $S^\prime_{2}$ reparametrization invariant by choosing $e \rightarrow \tilde{e}=e \, d\lambda/d\tilde{\lambda}$ when $\lambda \rightarrow \tilde{\lambda}$.
 Since now $S^\prime_{2}$ is reparametrization invariant then one can choose a gauge parametrization such that $e=1$ and thus arriving at $S_{2}$ but under proper-time parametrization $\lambda=\tau$ where $g_{\alpha\beta}u^{\alpha}u^{\beta}=1$.
-Having to choose the gauge such that $g_{\alpha\beta}v^{\alpha}v^{\beta}$ is constant guarantees the equivalence of $L_1$ and $L_2$ \cite{Rizzuti201905}.
+Having to choose the gauge such that $g_{\alpha\beta}v^{\alpha}v^{\beta}$ is constant guarantees the equivalence of $L_1$ and $L_2$ \cite{Rizzuti201905,sym13030379}.